Solomon Islands entry requirements for Austria passport holders

 Proof of departure from the Solomon Islands

 Immigration officers at Honiara International Airport routinely ask for a confirmed onward or return ticket.
-Without one, you may be refused entry and put on the next flight out.
+Without one, you may be denied boarding or entry.
+Book a refundable ticket if your plans are flexible.

 Proof of accommodation